elixir-lang/elixir/lib/elixir/pages/getting-started/try-catch-and-rescue.md

 ### Fail fast / Let it crash

 One saying that is common in the Erlang community, as well as Elixir's, is "fail fast" / "let it crash".
-The idea behind let it crash is that, in case something _unexpected_ happens, it is best to let the exception happen, without rescuing it.
+The idea behind let it crash is that, in case something *unexpected* happens, it is best to let the exception happen, without rescuing it.

-It is important to emphasize the word _unexpected_.
+It is important to emphasize the word *unexpected*.
 For example, imagine you are building a script to process files.
 Your script receives filenames as inputs.
 It is expected that users may make mistakes and provide unknown filenames.
 In this scenario, while you could use `File.read!/1` to read files and let it crash in case of invalid filenames, it probably makes more sense to use `File.read/1` and provide users of your script with a clear and precise feedback of what went wrong.

 Other times, you may fully expect a certain file to exist, and in case it does not, it means something terribly wrong has happened elsewhere.
 In such cases, `File.read!/1` is all you need.

 The second approach also works because, as discussed in the [Processes](processes.md) chapter, all Elixir code runs inside processes that are isolated and don't share anything by default.
 Therefore, an unhandled exception in a process will never crash or corrupt the state of another process.
 This allows us to define supervisor processes, which are meant to observe when a process terminates unexpectedly, and start a new one in its place.

-At the end of the day, "fail fast" / "let it crash" is a way of saying that, when something _unexpected_ happens, it is best to start from scratch within a new process, freshly started by a supervisor, rather than blindly trying to rescue all possible error cases without the full context of when and how they can happen.
+At the end of the day, "fail fast" / "let it crash" is a way of saying that, when *omething _unexpected* happens, it is best to start from scratch within a new process, freshly started by a supervisor, rather than blindly trying to rescue all possible error cases without the full context of when and how they can happen.

 ### Reraise